kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md

 \(3\) Instruments and equipment required for specific operations by this part.

-\(c\) Notwithstanding paragraphs (b)(1) and (b)(3) of this section, an airplane with inoperable instruments or equipment may be operated under a special flight permit under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§21.197]] and 21.199 of this chapter.
+\(c\) Notwithstanding paragraphs (b)(1) and (b)(3) of this section, an airplane with inoperable instruments or equipment may be operated under a special flight permit under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§§21.197]] and 21.199 of this chapter.

 \[Doc.
 No. 25780, 56 FR 12310, Mar.
 22, 1991, as amended by Docket FAA-2018-0119, Amdt.
 125-68, 83 FR 9174, Mar.
 5, 2018\]